 Design, Construction and operation of residential and business areas

 Family & Friends

 Francisco Antonio González Sánchez - President of Grupo Multimedios.
 Together with his father, Jesús Dionisio González González, he co-founded Comercializadora Jubileo S.A. de C.V. in the 1970s.
 Four decades later, at the end of 2014, this company which is importing subsidiary of Grupo Multimedios and mainly engaged in production and sale of amusement park mechanical games - won a public tender in amount of around 539 millions of Mexican pesos for a project for waste water treatement in the State of Nuevo León.

 Francisco Dario González Albuerne - Since 2015, Francisco Darío is the Vice President of Grupo Multimedios and Executive President of Grupo Milenio.
-In October 2017, Emilio Gamboa Patrón - leader of the senators from PRI (Institutional Revolutionary Party) - admitted he had used government helicopter for private purposes such as playing golf with the President Enrique Peña Nieto.
-In this occasion Patrón was accompanied by Francisco Darío.
+In October 2017, Emilio Gamboa Patrón - former leader of the senators from PRI (Institutional Revolutionary Party) - admitted he had used government helicopter for private purposes such as playing golf with former President Enrique Peña Nieto.
+In this occasion Gamboa was accompanied by Francisco Darío.
 His brother Jesús Dionisio is the Vice President of Grupo Milenio.

 Grupo Milenio publishes the name and position of its managers on its web page.
 Grupo Multimedios, to whom Grupo Milenio belongs, does not publish this information.
 The names and positions of the managers of Grupo Multimedios can only be found in press releases.#

 It is unknown if the mother company of the media conglomerate “Grupo Multimedios” is the same-named Grupo Multimedios S.A. de C.V.
 The search for this company's name in the registers of the Mexican Business Information System or in the Single Registry of Suppliers and Contractors did not bring any results.#